andrew/ultimate-awesome/README.md

 - [awesome-drone](https://github.com/26remph/awesome-drone) - List of awesome , libraries, software and resources for drone create.
 - [awesome-syria](https://github.com/aborazmeh/awesome-syria) - A curated list of Syria and the 2011 Syrian Revolution resources.
 - [awesome-openness](https://github.com/add-n2x/awesome-openness) - Awesome Openess - A curated list of FOSS applications, commons, communities and ideas.
-- [awesome-website-tools](https://github.com/adiuem/awesome-website-tools) - This repository is a curated collection of interesting and important websites and tools that I've discovered on the internet.
-Whether you're a developer, designer, learner, or productivity enthusiast, you'll find valuable resources here to enhance your skills and workflow.
 - [awesome-circumvention](https://github.com/ainghazal/awesome-circumvention) - Awesome Circumvention.
 - [awesome-shadows-of-brimstone](https://github.com/akavel/awesome-shadows-of-brimstone) - A curated list of links to useful & interesting content for the Shadows of Brimstone board game series.
 - [awesome-liquid-network](https://github.com/aljazceru/awesome-liquid-network) - A curated list of Liquid Network resources, libraries, tools and applications.